johnhorton87/Questival/README.md

 # Questival
 Questival Events Website focused on mapping Chicago's festivals and other events

+Events are stored in a MySQL database and access via PHP.
+Site interface is HTML / Javascript with AJAX requests pulling in event data as the user's search is narrowed.

 Site is located at [www.questival.events](www.questival.events)

 ### File Descriptions